The Ultimate Guide to Storytelling in Marketing & Business

 Stories are a universal language; they can bring people together and create a sense of community.
 Despite any barriers and differences, stories connect us through feelings and how we respond to them.

-TOMS is a great example of this.
-It shares stories of customers and the people it serves and has effectively created a movement that has driven sales and built a community eager to support TOMS and view its impact on the causes it supports.
+TOMS is one of my favorite examples of this.
+The brand shares stories of customers and the people it serves and has effectively created a movement that has driven sales.
+The brand has built a community eager to support TOMS and view its impact on the causes it supports.

 Free Brand Building Guide